Common Myths About Back Pain and Spine Health: Separating Fact from Fiction

 Myth 4: “Exercise is Bad for Back Pain”

 Contrary to popular belief, exercise is often recommended as part of a comprehensive treatment plan for back pain.
 Specific exercises can help strengthen the muscles supporting the spine, improve flexibility, and reduce the risk of future injuries.
 However, not all exercises are appropriate for every type of back pain.
 High-impact activities or exercises that put excessive strain on the back should be avoided unless specifically recommended by a healthcare provider.
-Always consult with a professional before starting a new exercise routine to ensure it’s safe and beneficial for your condition.
+Consulting a back pain doctor in Naples, FL ensures the right exercises are incorporated into a treatment plan.

 Myth 5: “You Need Surgery to Fix Back Pain”